 After the Ultrasound

-The ultrasound images will be reviewed by a radiologist and sent to your doctor.
+The ultrasound images will be reviewed by a radiologist and the results sent to your doctor.
 Please book an appointment with your referring doctor to discuss the findings.
-Most results are available within a few days.
+Results will be available within 24 hours or the next working day.

-Pelvic and gynaecological ultrasound are non-invasive imaging techniques used to assess the female reproductive organs.
-It helps diagnose conditions like ovarian cysts, fibroids, endometriosis, and uterine abnormalities.
+Renal and urinary bladder ultrasounds are a non-invasive imaging technique used to assess the kidneys and bladder.
+It helps diagnose conditions like kidney stones, cysts and tumours, infections, hydronephrosis and bladder abnormalities.

 What is a Pelvic Ultrasound?

-A pelvic ultrasound is an imaging test that uses sound waves to create images of the organs and structures in your pelvic area, including the uterus & ovaries.
-It helps your doctor diagnose and monitor various conditions such as pelvic pain, abnormal bleeding, cysts or fibroids.
+Pelvis and gynaecological ultrasounds are imaging tests that use sound waves to create images of the organs and structures in your pelvic area, including the uterus & ovaries.
+It helps your doctor diagnose and monitor various conditions such as endometriosis, cysts, fibroids or uterine abnormalities.

 What is a Transvaginal Ultrasound?